Browse our informative articles on horse care and treatment written by EDV vet members as published in top equine publications.

 As a equine dental veterinarian I know horse’s mouths well, and over the years I have identified some simple, common mistakes and problems that affect many horses and riders.
-I've also discovered that sharing this information with horse riders has invariably had a positive response.
 As a result I’ve helped many horses and riders solve bitting issues and move-on from the frustration, the expense and the headaches allowing them to get on with what they really want to do – go riding!

 You walk out to the paddock in the morning before work to feed up and check that your precious horses are ok.
 You enjoy this time of the morning, the sun is shining and it is going to be a beautiful day...